What Is Exocrine Pancreatic Insufficiency?

 There are six FDA-approved pancreatic enzyme products that are only available by prescription:

 You may also need medicine to treat pain.
-Usually you start with pain medicines such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
+If your doctor says it's okay, you may take over-the-counter pain medicines such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) on occasion.
 If those don't bring you relief, your doctor may prescribe stronger pain drugs, such as hydrocodone and oxycodone.
-Keep in mind that ibuprofen may lead to stomach distress and that drugs such as hydrocodone and oxycodone should be used with caution because of addiction potential.
+Keep in mind that ibuprofen may lead to internal bleeding in the digestive tract and that drugs such as hydrocodone and oxycodone should be used with caution because of addiction potential.

 Taking Care of Yourself